Skip to main content

 With Glass Armonica virtuoso Dennis James

-Saturday, May 3, 4pm: Worcester Historical Museum
+Saturday, May 3, 4pm: Museum of Worcester (formerly Worcester Historical Museum)

 Sunday, May 4, 4pm: Old South Church, Boston and livestreamed